Skip to main content

 🌿 Companions Arugula, Spinach

 Mâche (Valerianella locusta) sells for $6-10/lb at the handful of specialty grocers that carry it fresh (USDA AMS Specialty Crop Market News, 2023).
-It survives temperatures to 5°F without protection and continues growing slowly through winter in zones 6+.
-You are unlikely to find it at your local grocery store - which is exactly the condition that makes it worth growing.
+In January and February - when retail prices for fresh salad greens peak - USDA AMS winter retail surveys have recorded mâche at $10-14/lb where it’s available at all.
+It survives temperatures down to -10°F when established and snow-covered, and continues growing slowly through winter in zones 6 and warmer.
+You are unlikely to find it at your local grocery store.
+That’s exactly the condition that makes it worth growing.

 What you’re actually growing